ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - a - JS - Data Types - Objects.md

 ## Loop through objects

-- We can loop through the array returned by Object.keys()
+- (just mention it) We can loop through the array returned by Object.keys()
-- We can loop through the array returned by Object.values()
+- (just mention it) We can loop through the array returned by Object.values()

-- for ... in loop
+- (demo) for ... in loop

   ```js
   for (let key in user) {